Some questions of equivariant movability: Movability of the orbit space

-\begin{corollary} Let $X$ be metrizable $G$-space.
-If $X$ $G$-movable then the orbit space $X|_G$ is movable. \end{corollary}
+\begin{corollary} Let $X$ be a metrizable $G$-space.
+If $X$ is $G$-movable, then the orbit space $X|_G$ is movable. \end{corollary}

-\begin{proof} In the case $H=G$ from the last theorem we obtain that the orbit space $X|_G$ with the trivial action of group $G$ is $G$-movable.
-Therefore it will be movable by corollary 1. \end{proof}
+\begin{proof} In the case $H=G$ from the last theorem we obtain that the orbit space $X|_G$ with the trivial action of the group $G$ is $G$-movable.
+Therefore, it will be movable by Corollary 1. \end{proof}

-The corollary 2 in general is not convertible: \\ {\bf Example 2.} Let $\Sigma$ be a solenoid.
-It is known \cite{b72} that $\Sigma$ is non-movable, compact, metrizable Abelian group.
-By corollary 1 the solenoid $\Sigma$ with the natural group action not $\Sigma$-movable although the orbit space $\Sigma|_\Sigma$ is movable as a one-point set.
+Corollary 2 in general is not invertible: \\ {\bf Example 2.} Let $\Sigma$ be a solenoid.
+It is known (\cite{b72}, Theorem 13.5) that $\Sigma$ is a non-movable compact metrizable Abelian group.
+By Corollary 1, the solenoid $\Sigma$ with the natural group action is not $\Sigma$-movable although the orbit space $\Sigma|_\Sigma$ as a one-point set is movable .

-The converse of corollary 2 is true if the group $G$ is Lie group and action is free (theorem 7).
+The converse of Corollary 2 is true if the group $G$ is a Lie group and the action is free (see Theorem 7).